The Unexpected Messenger

-“It’s not very safe for you to be sitting here alone this time of night.
+“It’s not very safe for you to sit here alone this time of night.
 I’d better stay with you.”

-I thought, God, no!
-Who will protect me from you?!
-And to my horror the person jumped up and sat next to me on the tailgate.
+To my horror, the person jumped up and sat next to me on the tailgate.
 What followed was the oddest conversation I have ever been a part of.

 “Do you remember an incident a few years back when a patient on the fourth floor of the hospital jumped out the window in a suicide attempt?”